-Sending an Outbound Message via the REST API
+Sending an Outbound Message without a Helper Library via the REST API

-When sending outbound messages via the REST API, it is best to encode a new line as
+When sending outbound messages via the REST API without using a helper library, it is best to encode a new line character using URL encoding.
+In URL encoding, a new line character is encoded as

 Here’s an example cURL script: